 The summer months usually see the most outdoor activity of the year for both ourselves and our dogs.
-The reason to have a dog is to have a companion.
-Your dog will look out for you, but you need to look out for it as well.
+Your dog will look out for you, but you need to look out for him as well.

 If you are an avid camper, it is natural that you would want to take your dog with you, though extra planning and precautions are needed.

 National Dog Bite Prevention Week is May 15-21st!
 Take care not be among the nearly 1 million Americans who require medical attention for dog bite wounds every year.

 As the warmer weather of spring brings the outdoors back to life with flowers and animals, the parasites that feed on those animals also make their presence known.
 Unfortunately, these parasites are numerous and would love to make your pet their new home.
 The good news is that parasites and their ill effects can be combated and treated and in many cases are preventable.

 While you're out buying your sweetie that box of chocolates and flowers, remember your pet could use some lovin' this time of year as well!
 Poor dental health not only affects the mouth but can lead to health problems throughout the entire body.